jayheavner/lock-manager/README.md

    **_DON'T LOSE THIS VALUE OR YOU WILL NOT BE ABLE TO DECRYPT YOUR DATA!!!.
 STORE IT SOMEWHERE SAFE OR USE A VALUE YOU CAN REMEMBER._**

-   - Udate the Home Assistant configuration node.
+   - Update the Home Assistant configuration node.
      - Open the *Configuration nodes*
      - Find and double-click the *Home Assistant* node
      - Enter your home assistant url and Access Token.
 To generate a long-lived access token,. go to your profile in Home Assistant, scroll to the botton, and click the *Create token* under the *Long-Lived Access Tokens* section.